-As required by the Banking Law and the Governance Manual, KBC has drafted a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to the Holding and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
+As required by the Banking Law and the Governance Manual, KBC has a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to KBC Group NV and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
 The corporate governance policy of a credit institution must meet the principles set out in the law and the Governance Manual.
-The most recent version of the Governance Memorandum was approved on 17 December 2015 by the Board of Directors of the Holding, KBC Bank and KBC Insurance NV and has been sent to the NBB.
+The most recent version of the Governance Memorandum was approved on 17 December 2015 by the Board of Directors of KBC Group NV and KBC Bank.